Buddleja Key Facts

-Buddleja has panicles of flowers, often scented, and which are attractive to insects and butterflies.
-Each panicle has hundreds of tiny flowers and the flower panicles are large so that a Buddleja in bloom is a showy sight.
-Buddleja is a butterfly magnet and in the summer can attract many butterflies, in the image left the single panicle has 3 butterflies on it.
-Buddleja is definitely one of the top 10 plants to grow to bring butterflies into the garden.
-An excellent combination is to plant Buddleja with Oregano and Sedum and create a butterfly paradise.
-B.davidii is fully hardy even for cold exposed areas and also for coastal gardens.
+Buddleja has panicles of aromatic flowers attractive to insects and butterflies.
+Each panicle has hundreds of tiny flowers and the flower panicles are large: a Buddleja in bloom is a showy sight.
+Buddleja is a magnet for pollinators and butterflies.
+Buddleja will attract many butterflies.
+In the image a single panicle has 3 butterflies on it.

 Growing and planting Buddleja